Department of Labour Learnerships 2023 – 2024

 - Legal Secretary

-Candidates must be permanent South African residents and citizens.?
+Candidates must be permanent South African residents and citizens.
 Candidates must include a detailed curriculum vitae with contact details.
-Ensure you have contactable references, as well as any information you feel may be appropriate to the application.?
-Please also include certified copies of all relevant certificates and ID Document.
+Ensure you have contactable references, as well as any information you feel may be appropriate to the application.
+Please also include certified copies of all relevant certificates and ID Documents.